NicolaLino/RealTime-Message-Encoding-Decoding/README.md

     - The number of failed decoding operations by the receiver exceeds a user-defined threshold.
     - The number of successful decoding operations by the receiver exceeds a user-defined threshold.

-## 📝 To-Do List :pencil:

-- [ ] Implement the parent process to create necessary child processes.
-- [ ] Develop the sender process to retrieve and split the message into columns.
-- [ ] Implement child processes to encode column messages and place them in the shared memory.
-- [ ] Create helper processes to swap messages in the shared memory.
-- [ ] Develop spy processes to access and send encoded messages to the master spy process.
-- [ ] Implement the master spy process to order and decode received messages.
-- [ ] Create the receiver process to access and decode messages from the shared memory.
-- [ ] Develop the parent process to evaluate the success or failure of the operation.
-- [ ] Handle termination conditions to end the simulation.
-- [ ] Write unit tests to ensure the correctness of the implemented functionalities.
-- [ ] Update the README file with detailed instructions on how to run the system.
-- [ ] Write a comprehensive documentation describing the system's architecture, components, and functionality.

 ## 🤖 Tech Stack

 - Linux OS